-Our Impressions of the groovy Retro museum in Bulgaria’s most cosmopolitan Black Sea city
+A visit to the groovy Varna Retro Museum in Bulgaria’s most cosmopolitan Black Sea city

 Before you read on, listen to the following bit of music on Youtube.
 It’s only eighteen seconds long but, I assure you it sits very nicely with the photos you are about to look at.
 Listen here.

 For people of a certain age in the United Kingdom, these few seconds of music instantly conjure up memories of the 1970s and in particular visiting the cinema during that time.
 We, as in British people of 40-years plus, know it as either the ‘Pa-pa, pa-pa, pa-pahhhh … pa!’ song or the Pearl & Dean music but its correct title is Asteroid and it was written by British composer, Peter Moore, in 1968.

 As for Pearl & Dean, they are a British cinema advertising company set up in 1953 by Bob Dean and two brothers, Ernie and Charles Pearl.
 The company is still going (albeit as part of a parent company) and still providing advertising for British cinema.
 The Pearl & Dean music was as much part of your cinema experience back then as oversized buckets of popcorn, snogging in the back row and flicking cigarette butts into the audience in front of you (only kidding on the last one!).
 It was the signal that the adverts were about to start and therefore the film approximately 10-minutes thereafter.

 The song itself has been revamped on more than one occasion (*) but as to whether it is still played in cinemas across the UK, I’m afraid I can’t answer that as I haven’t been to the flicks in my own country for a very long time.
 Feel free to leave me a comment below if you know the answer?

 (*) Check out the 90s remix if you haven’t had enough and want to hear an alternative version.